 The Inter-American Foundation (IAF) invites proposals for its grant program.
-The IAF funds the self-help efforts of grassroots groups in Latin America and the Caribbean to improve living conditions of the disadvantaged and the excluded, enhance their capacity for decision-making and self-governance, and develop partnerships with the public sector, business and civil society.
-The IAF does not identify problems or suggest projects; instead it responds to initiatives presented.
+The IAF funds the self-help efforts of grassroots groups in Latin America and the Caribbean to improve living conditions of the disadvantaged and the excluded, to enhance capacity for decision-making and self-governance, and to develop partnerships with the public sector, business and civil society.
+The IAF does not identify problems or suggest projects.
+Instead it responds to initiatives presented.
 Projects are selected for funding on their merits rather than by sector.

 The IAF looks for the following in a project it funds: